 “‘My Soul Still Cries’: Race and Prisoner Rights Organizing in New Orleans, 1911–2017”

 “Dialoguing across Differences: Boston Black Power and Black Feminist Women, 1966–1980”

-Carrie Brave Heart, Master of Arts in Oral History, Colombia University
+Carrie Brave Heart, Colombia University

 “Agnes T. ‘Mary’ Crawler (Ta-sina-mani-win) Native American Warrior Woman”

 “From Private Matter to Public Health Crisis: Nursing and the Intervention into Domestic Violence”

 “Queer Youth: Gender and Desire in 20th-Century North America”